Cobalt is uncompromising in its core values. They provide the foundation for how we execute our business:

 Cobalt’s first operated Inboard Lower Tertiary discovery is North Platte, located in the deepwater Gulf of Mexico.
 Cobalt owns a 60 percent working interest, and pre-drill gross unrisked resources have been calculated to be 400 - 850 MMBOE (mean – upside range), per independent assessment by DeGolyer and MacNaughton (February 2011).
 At a well depth of 34,500 feet (10,516 meters), North Platte’s discovery well is one of the deepest in the region, and encountered over 550 net feet (168 net meters) of oil pay in multiple high quality Inboard Lower Tertiary reservoirs.
 This well’s results exceeded pre-drill expectations, confirming Cobalt’s geologic model for the Inboard Lower Tertiary trend.

 Off the coast of Angola, Cobalt has been the front-runner in the exploration of the Kwanza pre-salt basin.
 In Angola Block 21, Cobalt drilled the Cameia #1 pre-salt exploratory well as a successful discovery well.
-Cobalt then drilled the Cameia #2 appraisal well to better define the size and lateral continuity of the Cameia reservoir.
+Cobalt then drilled the Cameia #2 and #3 appraisal wells to better define the size and lateral continuity of the Cameia reservoir.

 Results of a production test performed in the Cameia #1 well provided evidence that the well has the potential to produce in excess of 20,000 barrels of hydrocarbons per day, exceeding Cobalt’s pre-drill estimates.
 The well was drilled in 1,680 meters (5,512 feet) of water to a depth of over 4,880 meters (16,010 feet), and encountered a continuous oil column of nearly 360 meters (1,181 feet) with over 75 percent net-to-gross pay estimate.
 No oil/gas or oil/water contacts were observed.

 The Cameia #2 appraisal well confirmed the presence of a large hydrocarbon accumulation in a high quality reservoir and discovered a new hydrocarbon-bearing zone at least 134 meters (440 feet) deeper than that which was observed in the Cameia #1 exploratory well.
-Progress is being made to move the Cameia field toward sanction in 2014, with first production anticipated in 2017.
+The Cameia #3 appraisal well reconfirmed the estimated field resource range of 300-500 million barrels of hydrocarbons and progress is being made to move the Cameia field toward sanction in 2014, with first production anticipated in 2017.

 Following the Cameia pre-salt discovery, Cobalt drilled the Mavinga #1 pre-salt exploratory well as a successful oil discovery well on Block 21.
 The Cobalt operated Mavinga #1 well, located approximately 8 miles (12.5 kilometers) northwest of Cobalt’s Cameia discovery, reached a total depth of 17,431 feet (5,313 meters) and encountered approximately 100 feet (30 meters) of net oil pay.
 This discovery was confirmed by the successful production of oil from mini drill stem tests, direct pressure and permeability measurements, and log and core analyses.